-- The DOL offers useful, easy-to-find payroll regulatory information on the FLSA and other payroll-related laws.
+- Visit the Department of Labor (DOL) website, which offers useful, easy-to-find payroll regulatory information on the FLSA and other payroll-related laws.

-- Although you will need to maintain an annual membership, the Society of Human Resource Management (SHRM) retains a wealth of knowledge regarding payroll compliance laws, including details of the FLSA.
-Annual SHRM membership costs $209.
+- Although you will need to maintain an annual membership, check the Society of Human Resource Management (SHRM), which retains a wealth of knowledge regarding payroll compliance laws, including details of the FLSA.
+An annual SHRM membership costs $219.

-- The American Payroll Association (APA) provides solid resources listed that no small business owner should be without.
+- See the American Payroll Association (APA), which provides solid resources listed that no small business owner should be without.
 For example, we like the Compliance Calendar, which outlines critical payroll filing dates that are challenging to find anywhere else.
-The Compliance Calendar is a terrific tool that helps small teams stay on top of the many evolving tax filing rules and their dates throughout the year.
+It is a great tool that can help your team stay on top of the many evolving tax filing rules and their dates throughout the year.

 Agencies That Regulate Payroll Laws: IRS & DOL

-The institutions that govern payroll law nationwide, the IRS and DOL, are what we look to as payroll laws evolve.
-The IRS oversees, in large part, that taxation portion of payroll compliance.
-The DOL manages the aspects that differ from state to state but, more specifically, how the FLSA impacts payroll processing.
+The institutions that govern payroll law nationwide, the Internal Revenue Service (IRS) and Department Of Labor (DOL), are what we look to as payroll laws evolve.
+The IRS is responsible, in large part, for the taxation portion of payroll compliance.
+Meanwhile, the DOL manages aspects that differ from state to state, but more specifically, how the Fair Labor Standards Act (FLSA) impacts payroll processing.

 If you have tax-related questions regarding payroll, then visit the IRS website, which outlines what you need to know as it relates to what taxable income is for employees, how to maintain tax records properly, how payroll taxes are affected by company mergers, how to report payroll tax of a deceased employee, and more.

-The DOL’s website lays out how the FLSA impacts payroll law compliance for the average employer.
+The Department of Labor’s website lays out how the FLSA impacts payroll law compliance for the average employer.
 These payroll categories range from the minimum required (paid) rest periods and minimum wages from state to state to agricultural employment-related payroll regulations.
 The DOL’s minimum wage guide easily helps employers determine what their wage responsibilities are to their employees.